Terms & conditions - energy supply

 Welcome to KCE

-This document sets out the terms for the supply of energy and provision of other services by KCE to you.
+This agreement sets out the standard terms for the supply of energy and provision of other services by KCE to you.
 This agreement is effective from 26 March 2013 and unless we have agreed and executed a non-standard agreement with you they replace any previous standard terms on which we supplied energy to you.

-If you are uncertain about any of these terms and conditions, or you have a question, please contact us on 0800 523 637.
+If you are uncertain about any of the terms and conditions in this agreement, or you have a question, please contact us on 0800 523 637.

 Our Commitment to You

-We are committed to providing you with a safe and reliable energy supply.
-We cannot guarantee a continuous energy supply or that the voltage or frequency of electricity supplied to you will not fluctuate.
+We are committed to providing you with a safe and reliable energy supply, however, we cannot guarantee a continuous or fault free energy supply or that the voltage or frequency of electricity supplied to you will not fluctuate.
 KCE will supply electricity:

-· in a manner consistent with all legal obligations relating to the supply of electricity;
+· in a manner consistent with all legal obligations and regulations relating to the supply of electricity;

-· in accordance with good industry practice in New Zealand;
+· in accordance with good industry practice; and

-· in accordance with any relevant industry protocols and codes of practice.
+· in accordance with any relevant industry protocols and codes.

 Planned interruptions to energy supply

-- for maintaining the electrical and equipment associated with the energy supply to your property.
+· for maintaining the electrical equipment associated with the energy supply to your property;

-· to ensure the quality and safety of energy supply to you.
+· to ensure the quality and safety of the energy supply to you;

 Unplanned interruptions to Energy Supply

-If KCE receives compensation from a third party for losses relating from the interruption of supply to your property, KCE will notify you and credit an appropriate portion of that compensation to consumers whose supply was interrupted and if requested to do so by the consumer the company will provide an explanation of how the amount passed on, was determined.
+If KCE receives compensation from a third party for losses relating from the interruption of supply to your property, KCE will notify you and credit an appropriate portion of that compensation to your account.
+If requested by you we will provide an explanation of how the amount passed on was determined.

 If your property has load control equipment installed which allows the remote control of the energy supply to some of your equipment (such as water heating or storage heating), and you are on an interruptible load pricing plan, the energy supply to that equipment may, without notice, be temporarily interrupted.